orbitalchicken/Roadmap/New.md

 wacom buttons ignored in tablet mode

+The ‘system-shutdown’, ‘ system-log-out’ and ‘system-lock-screen’ icons don’t scale properly on big panels (50+).
+Instead of 48px icons they are upscaled (blurry) 32px.
+It might also be a nice feature to be able to ‘pin’ them down in the aforementioned applet.

+center-align applet text (test with %n in clock applet)

+mint-y: tooltips don't match theme mint-y gwl theme broken for top/right/left panels

 gwl:
-	different system settings modules (say colors and date-time) get grouped together, despite having a different icon
+	different system settings modules (say colors and date-time) get grouped together, despite having a different icon mint-x + panel on top -> all groups active remove dnd option to pin
+	dnd on pin should be persistent
+	vertical thumbs, restart cinnamon -> wrong number of thumbs

 menu:
 	With the modern layout, the Menu icon (the Mint logo) looks blurry compared to the “crisp” icons of the grouped applications taskbar